-Errors on tax returns are common, even when filing as a professional.
-Form 1040X allows tax preparers like you to modify information that was incorrectly submitted on your client’s return.
+Errors on tax returns can happen, even for tax professionals.
+Form 1040X allows preparers like you to modify information that was incorrectly submitted on your client’s return.

 If a client fails to disclose information like a W-2 or a side gig, you will need to amend their return.
 We’ve compiled some tips for completing a Form 1040-X, Amended U.S. Individual Income Tax Return.